-- 18.135 AH's mother, BJ, also gave evidence to the Commission about the Nelson Bay presbytery incident.
-194 BJ recalled receiving a telephone call from BI while she was at a parish meeting in Dungog.
+- 18.135 AH's mother, BJ, also gave evidence to the Commission about the Nelson Bay presbytery incident.194 BJ recalled receiving a telephone call from BI while she was at a parish meeting in Dungog.
 BI told her their son was in Nelson Bay and very upset, and he knew this because Searle had called to tell him.
-He said AH was yelling out and was drunk.
-195 BJ said the incident was in late 1997 or early 1998.
-196 - 18.136 BJ said that after the conversation with BI she had a telephone conversation with Searle.

-Although she could not recall whether she rang Searle or he rang her, BJ said BI had told her could remember the gist of the conversation with Searle and recalled that Searle had told her
+He said AH was yelling out and was drunk.195 BJ said the incident was in late 1997 or early 1998.196 - 18.136 BJ said that after the conversation with BI she had a telephone conversation with Searle.
+Although she could not recall whether she rang Searle or he rang her, BJ said BI had told her Searle wanted to speak with her as well.
+She could not remember the exact words used but could remember the gist of the conversation with Searle and recalled that Searle had told her AH was very drunk and was saying 'really weird stuff about priests and sex'.
+BJ said that she told Searle that she was an hour and a half away and suggested that he ring the police.197 - 18.137 Under examination by counsel for the Diocese, BJ confirmed that Searle had telephoned her and said words to the effect of 'AH was yelling weird stuff about priests and sex', those being words she would not forget.198 BJ emphatically rejected the suggestion that Searle did not say to her AH was yelling anything weird at all about priests and sex: 'No, I can't agree with that, because he did say that'.199